Paradoxxs/Gitbook/osint/Sources/Hunt for data.md

 [doxbin](https://doxbin.com/) collects dox from multiple sites, index and make it searchable for you.

 There are sites that monitor for new pastes, scrape and store them.

-[psbdmp.ws]([www.psbdmp.ws](https://www.psbdmp.ws/)) is one such sites that index and archive pastes.
-It a free service with API.

-[PasteHunter](https://github.com/kevthehermit/PasteHunter) that will query publicly available pasted data.